 - Support strategic vendor relationships

-If you don’t have an internal cyber security expert, or it doesn’t make sense to hire one full-time, you need to outsource your cyber security to an MSSP or hire a third party expert, including a vCIO.
+If you don’t have an internal cyber security expert or it doesn’t make sense to hire one full-time, you may want to consider hiring a vCISO.

-Starting with a risk assessment, your vCIO will develop a strategic security plan that spans across your entire organization, including security policies, training programs, business continuity planning and disaster recovery, implementing reporting and compliance, and much more.
+Starting with a risk assessment, your vCISO will develop a strategic security plan that spans across your entire organization, and it may include security policies, training programs, business continuity planning and disaster recovery, implementing reporting and regulatory compliance, and much more.

 Most small to medium sized businesses (SMB) can’t afford a full-time CIO and here’s why.